vineeths96/Video-Compression-and-PCA/README.md

-We find the bit rate swtiching for a given video.
+We find the bit rate switching for a given video.
 We measure the quality in terms of mean squared error in the luminance between the original frame and reconstructed frame.
 Clearly, we can see that there is a switching between the two methods.
 The switching bit rate is around 400 Kbps — above which compression-decompression in original dimensions is better and below which downsampling - compression - decompression - upsampling is better.